gobolinux/Documentation/Platforms/Installing-GoboLinux-under-QEMU.md

 ## Qemust

-This is a perl5 script that you can run to start your QEMU process.
-Then install the script's dependencies.
+The following is a perl5 script that you can run to start your QEMU process.
+The most convenient way to install its dependencies is to use _cpanminus_:
-I would suggest using the _cpanminus_ client:

 ```
 cpan App::cpanminus
 cpanm Getopt::Long::Descriptive
 ```

-Of course you may want to edit the QEMU parameters to your choice. then make the script executable, with something like
-<code>chmod a+x ~/bin/qemust</code>.
+Edit the QEMU options to your liking, put the script in somewhere in your $PATH, make it script executable with something like <code>chmod a+x ~/bin/qemust</code>.

 ```
 #!/usr/bin/env perl